 The Store Manager’s responsibilities include, but are not limited to: schedule for kids to come to camp store, talking with parents about the store at check-in, keeping track of inventory, Monday t-shirt distribution and setting up the store for Friday Parents’ Nights.
 This person will report to the Admin Director.

-The Alpiner Specialist’s role includes, but is not limited to, assisting the Alpiner Coordinator in things such as all camp activity and Color Wars, running Alpiner Program after EP, and sleeping out on the Tennis Courts each Friday and be in charge of that activity.
-They will communicate with the Alpiner Coordinator and Program Director.
+The Alpiner Specialist role includes, but is not limited to, assisting the Alpiner Coordinator in things such as all camp activity and Color Wars, running Alpiner Program after EP, and sleeping out on the Tennis Courts each Friday.
+They communicate with the Alpiner Coordinator and Program Director.

-The CIT specialist will oversee and implement the CIT Program.
-They will also be an Alpiner Counselor.
-Their responsibilities include, but are not limited to spending the morning with the CITs doing projects, CIT training (during camp) creating activities for CITs to do together, creating CIT schedules, and coming up with ways CITs can help make camp better.
+The CIT specialist oversees and implements the CIT Program.
+Their responsibilities include, but are not limited to, spending the morning with the CITs doing projects, CIT training (during camp) creating activities for CITs to do together, creating CIT schedules, and coming up with ways CITs can help make camp better.

-This position will be in charge of taking all group photos, ordering photos, organizing photos from summer for marketing, and putting together the weekly slideshow.
+This position is in charge of taking all group photos, ordering photos, organizing photos from summer for marketing, and putting together the weekly slideshow.

 Social Media Specialist

-The pool specialist will be in charge of training lifeguards during staff training and will be in charge of scheduling and training for swim lessons throughout the summer.
+The pool specialist is in charge of training lifeguards during staff training and training for swim lessons throughout the summer.

 AM/PM Care Specialist

-This person will be responsible for the planning of AM Care and PM care.
+This person is responsible for planning of AM Care and PM care.
 They will print name tags, sit with kids, and interact with parents during drop-off and pick-up at the dining hall.

 Mountain Bike Specialist

-The responsibilities include, but are not limited to: cleaning, repairing and maintaining all bikes, organizing the bike area, learning and being knowledgeable about existing mountain bike trails and looking for new trails, implementing a safe bike test and to coordinate ordering of supplies with Program Director.
-There will be one mountain bike specialist for each age group.
+The responsibilities include, but are not limited to, cleaning, repairing and maintaining all bikes, organizing the bike area, learning and being knowledgeable about existing mountain bike trails and looking for new trails, implementing a safe bike test and to coordinate ordering of supplies with Program Director.
+There is one mountain bike specialist for each age group.

 Other Support Positions

-The operations specialist will be part of the office staff.
-Must be 21 years old and have a clean driving record.
-The job will be mostly behind the scenes work, setting up and organizing camp for the enjoyment of the campers.
+The operations specialist is part of the office staff.
+They must be 21 years old and have a clean driving record.
+The job is mostly behind the scenes work, setting up and organizing camp for the enjoyment of the campers.
 This Specialist will also assist directors and counselors by making sure the staff have supplies they need and assist them in making sure that campers’ needs are taken care of.
-While this job is demanding and sometimes underappreciated, it is essential to the success of the camp.
+While this job is demanding and sometimes under-appreciated, it is essential to the success of the camp.
 It is an opportunity to learn about what goes into making a business run and gain valuable experience in an office setting.
 More information can be found here.

-The camp office specialist will be part of the camp management staff.
+The camp office specialist is part of the camp admin staff.
 The job will be mostly behind the scenes work, helping with camper paperwork, interacting with parents, lunch duty, organizing driving schedules, driving to Horseback Riding and managing camper mail.
 This Specialist will also assist directors and counselors by making sure that the campers’ needs are taken care of.
-While this job is demanding and sometimes underappreciated, it is essential to the success of the camp.
+While this job is demanding and sometimes under-appreciated, it is essential to the success of the camp.
 It is an opportunity to learn about what goes into making a business run and gain valuable experience in an office setting.
 More information can be found here.